JakeLardinois/DoorCountyAA/DoorCountyAA/wp-content/plugins/the-events-calendar/readme.txt

 Please see the changelog for the complete list of changes in this release.
 Remember to always make a backup of your database and files before updating!

 == Changelog ==

+= [4.6.2] 2017-10-18 =

+* Fix - Restored functionality to the "currency position" options in Events Settings, and in the per-event cost settings (props @schola and many others!)
+[89918]
+* Fix - Fixed issue in Month view with multi-month events not appearing on subsequent months (thanks @shinno.kei & @schittly for helping isolate this) [89747]
+* Fix - Made some changes to prevent Month View caching from breaking WPML support when in Month View (props: @mpike and many others!)
+[82286]
+* Fix - Fixed start/end times being displayed in incorrect timezone in structured data (thanks @mtncreative & @esosa) [42125]
+* Fix - Fixed an issue that would cause a 404 error if the selected default view was not enabled (thanks @pruneau) [45612]
+* Fix - Improved translatability by adding missing textdomains for a number of strings (props @pedro-mendonca) [91071]
+* Fix - Removed unneeded escaping to ensure the organizer link displays as expected (pros @f4w-pwharton) [91074]
+* Tweak - Improvements to the readme.txt file surrounding plugin requirements (thanks @ramiy) [90285]
+* Tweak - Improve site identification in multisite installations using Event Aggregator to avoid throttling issues [90489]
+* Tweak - Avoid notice level errors when a non-existent category archive is requested (our thanks to Charles Simmons for highlighting this) [90697]
+* Tweak - Added a new filter `tribe_events_ical_single_event_links` to make customizing the iCal and gCal export links on single-event views easier [90705]

+= [4.6.1] 2017-10-04 =

+* Fix - Fixed "Next Events" and "Previous Events" navigation links in list views, which would sometimes make a category-filtered list view lose its category filter as a user navigated through pages of future or past events (props @forumhelpdesk and @atomicdust for reporting this!)
+[72013]
+* Fix - Fixed some layout issues with the Tribe Bar datepicker that would arise when using a Twentysixteen or Twentyfifteen child them (thanks to @stefanrueegger for reporting this) [46471]
+* Fix - Prevented modification of event titles within the loop when using TRIBE_MODIFY_GLOBAL_TITLE [89273]
+* Fix - Fixed issue when exporting all-day multi-day events via iCal where the end date was one day early (Thank you @fairmont for reporting this!)
+[87775]
+* Fix - Fixed issues with the jQuery Timepicker vendor script conflicting with other plugins' similar scripts (props: @hcny et al.) [74644]
+* Fix - Fixed an issue that would prevent Event Aggregator scheduled imports from running [88395]
+* Fix - Fixed the "Start Time" and "End Time" timepicker fields in the event-creation screen to make it impossible to have an end date/time that comes before the start date/time [72686]
+* Tweak - Remove unnecessary parameters from some remove_action calls in the plugin (thanks to @JPry on GitHub for submitting this fix!)
+[88867]
+* Tweak - Adjusted the EA cron start time so that it never gets created in the past [88965]
+* Tweak - Improved options format in the Event Aggregator settings [88970]
+* Tweak - Added a filter to CSV importer for altering the delimiter, escaping, and enclosing characters [70570]
+* Tweak - Adjusted the `tribe_update_venue()` template tag so it no longer creates some unnecessary meta fields involving post_title, post_content, etc. (thanks @oheinrich for bringing this to our attention) [66968]
+* Tweak - Improved the performance of The Events Calendar REST API tweaking some queries [89743]
+* Tweak - Add support for a `found_posts` argument in `tribe_get_events`, `tribe_get_venues` and `tribe_get_organizers` functions to return the number of posts found matching the current query arguments [89743]
+* Deprecated - Deprecated the `tribe-events-bar-date-search-default-value` filter; use `tribe_events_bar_date_search_default_value` instead [67482]
+* Language - Improvements to aid translatability of text throughout plugin (props: @ramiy) [88982]
+* Language - 7 new strings added, 180 updated, 4 fuzzied, and 3 obsoleted

+= [4.6] 2017-09-25 =

+* Feature - Added full CRUD REST support for Events, Organizers, Venues, Event Categories, and Tags
+* Tweak - Updated Bootstrap Datepicker to v1.7.0
+* Tweak - Added latitude/longitude to REST responses when available on venues
+* Tweak - Added JSON-LD data to REST responses when available
+* Tweak - Replaced deprecated first parameter of `tribe_get_organizers()` with a parameter that, when specified with a truthy value, returns only organizers with upcoming events attached to them
+* Tweak - Added linked post filters: `tribe_{$this->post_type}_has_events_excluded_post_stati`, `tribe_events_tribe_organizer_create`, `tribe_events_tribe_organizer_update`, `tribe_event_venue_duplicate_post_fields`, `tribe_event_organizer_duplicate_custom_fields`
+* Tweak - Added action: `tribe_events_organizer_created`
+* Tweak - Added REST filters: `tribe_rest_organizer_default_only_with_upcoming`, `tribe_rest_venue_default_only_with_upcoming`, `tribe_events_rest_term_allow_delete`
+* Tweak - Added duplicate-detection filters: `tribe_duplicate_post_strategies`, `tribe_duplicate_post_strategy`, `tribe_duplicate_post_{$strategy}_strategy`
+* Language - 152 new strings added, 217 updated, 6 fuzzied, and 1 obsoleted

 = [4.5.13] 2017-09-20 =